Updated: September 25, 2014

 - The Control Center will ask for the following information:

 - Alternate telephone number

 - Event location

 - How the caller become aware of the event

 - The Control Center will then contact the Police Chief who will notify the Emergency Coordinator.

-- The Emergency Coordinator and the Initial Assessment Team will meet on the conference bridge (877-228-3100 passcode: 242665#) to receive briefing.
+- The Emergency Coordinator and the Initial Assessment Team will convene in person or by telephone to receive a briefing.

 The types of incidents that must be reported should include any serious event (Level 1 or 2) that has the potential to or results in an office closure or potential danger/injury to faculty/staff/students, visitors, and/or the potential for disruption to normal operations.